-The following Compensation Discussion & Analysis (CD&A) sets out the compensation philosophy and elements of executive compensation for the executive officers of NAV CANADA (also referred to herein as we, our, us or the Company), as well as the actual compensation paid to the Company's President & Chief Executive Officer (CEO), the Executive Vice President, Finance & Chief Financial Officer (CFO), the former Executive Vice President, Finance and CFO, and each of the Company's three other most highly compensated executive officers serving in such capacity as at August 31, 2017 (collectively, the Named Executive Officers).
-During fiscal 2017, Brian K. Aitken, our former Executive Vice President, Finance & CFO retired from the Company and Alexander N. Struthers became the Executive Vice President, Finance & CFO effective December 3, 2016.
+The following Compensation Discussion & Analysis (CD&A) sets out the compensation philosophy and elements of executive compensation for the executive officers of NAV CANADA (also referred to herein as we, our, us or the Company), as well as the actual compensation paid to the Company's President & Chief Executive Officer (CEO), the Executive Vice President, Finance & Chief Financial Officer (CFO), and each of the Company's three other most highly compensated executive officers serving in such capacity as at August 31, 2020 (collectively, the Named Executive Officers).
 For the purposes of this CD&A, executive officers include the following positions: the President & CEO and the other executive officers set out in the table under the section entitled "Executive Officers" in the AIF (collectively, the Executive Officers).